thomasaarholt/STEMSimulation/README.md

 If you intend to do STEM simulation to compare with experimental data, you are likely going to need a computer more powerful than your average desktop computer.
 You will probably either want to use modern NVidia GPU* or a supercomputer**.
 However, the Prismatic software is much faster using their PRISM algorithm.
 However, for large simulations it can use a large amount of memory.

-*\* All simulations softwares currently use CUDA, which is only supported by NVidia GPUs.
-You probably want to use at least a GTX 900-series GPU.*
+*\* Nearly all simulations softwares currently use CUDA, which is only supported by NVidia GPUs.
+The only exception is STEMcl, which can be run on any modern GPU, including Intel and AMD ones.
+When using NVidia, you probably want to use at least a GTX 900-series GPU.*

 *\*\*check with your university IT department - it is often possible to get free CPU time depending on your access.*